Battle of Szőreg

 The Battle of Szőreg was a battle in the Hungarian Revolution of 1848, fought on 5 August 1849 at Szőreg, Hungary, fought between the Hungarian Revolutionary Army led by Lieutenant General Henryk Dembiński and the main army of the Habsburg Empire led by Field Marshal Julius Jacob von Haynau.
 The Austrian army was pressing on Szeged, a well fortified city from Southern Hungary.
 Dembiński decided to leave the fortifications and retreat to Szőreg near the Tisza river, where he placed many artillery batteries in the place named Kamaratöltés, preventing the frontal attack of Haynau's troops.
-The Austrian commanders response was sending his cavalry to cross the Tisza and flank the Hungarian troops.
-The cavalry managed to cross the river between Törökkanizsa and Makó, then engaged with the Hungarian cavalry in a huge battle around and in Szőreg, in which Dembiński himself was wounded, and the Hungarians retreated.
-The Hungarians retreated quite safely, because the darkness of the evening came.
-The outcome of the battle was not serious because of the Hungarian losses, but because of the unity of the army was broken up by the Austro-Russian attack.
-Thanks to the heroic resistance of some units, the Hungarians avoided the catastrophe.
-After the battle Dembiński made an even greater mistake.
-Instead of marching towards North, to Arad, where the Upper Danube Army led by General Artúr Görgei was heading, and now, united with them, thus having an important numerical superiority, to try to crush Haynau's army, he headed alone with his troops towards South, to Temesvár where his army will suffer the decisive defeat from the Austrians.
+The Austrian commander's response was sending his cavalry to cross the Tisza and flank the Hungarian troops.
+The cavalry managed to cross the river between Törökkanizsa and Makó, then engaged with the Hungarian cavalry in a huge battle around and in Szőreg, in which Dembiński himself was wounded, and the Hungarians safely retreated.